aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 <span class="image">![Performance Insights](P.I_load.png?raw=true)</span>

-The dashboard is divided into 3 sections(Counter Metrics, Database Load and Top SQL activity), allowing you to drill down from high level performance indicator metrics down to individual *queries*, *waits*, *users* and *hosts* generating the load.
-You can learn more about this in the [previous lab](https://awsauroralabsmy.com/provisioned/perf-insights/).
+The dashboard is divided into 3 sections(Counter Metrics, Database Load and Top SQL activity), allowing you to drill down from high level performance indicator metrics down to individual *queries*, *wait events*, *latency* etc. You can learn more about this in the [previous lab](https://awsauroralabsmy.com/provisioned/perf-insights/).

-So far so good we can see wait types, wait events and the top queries but can we do more with *P.I*?

 ##### Adding additional counters: